fmatte1/fmatte.github.io/_posts/2025-03-26-why-we-should-not-ignore-StackOverFlowErrors.md

 at experimental.StackDemo.call(StackDemo.java:10)
 ```

 A StackOverflowError IS-A VirtualMachineError, which IS-AN Error.
-This indicates a serious problems that a reasonable application should not try to catch.
+This indicates a serious problem that a reasonable application should not try to catch.

-Language Specification and the <a href="https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.3">Java Virtual Machine Specification </a> provide information about the semantics of this exception.
+The Language Specification and the <a href="https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-6.html#jvms-6.3">Java Virtual Machine Specification </a> provide information about the semantics of this exception.
 In particular, the latter says

 ``
 A Java Virtual Machine implementation throws an object that is an instance of a subclass of the class